electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

   They may differ due to the initial loading of capacities (e.g. wires).
   Discard an appropriate number of EPSPs at the beginning of the emulation to avoid these distortions.

-.. todo:: regarding noise refer to Eric's publication
+.. commenting out a todo:: regarding noise refer to Eric's publication

 .. _label-lesson_2: